-Following your tender/ proposal for the supply of a Scientific Advisor on Waste to UKHSA, we are pleased confirm our intention to award this contract to you.
+Following your tender / proposal for the capability assessment of Automated Kitting Providers to the Department of Health & Social Care (DHSC), we are pleased confirm our intention to award this contract to you.

-The attached contract details ("Order Form"), contract conditions set out the terms of the contract between UKHSA and Independent Safety Services Limited for the provision of the deliverables set out in the Order Form.
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between the Secretary of State for Health & Social Care (DHSC) for the provision of the deliverables set out in the Order Form.